Derivative-Free Optimization via Finite Difference Approximation: An Experimental Study: Introduction

 Another line of research in DFO via FD sets a fixed perturbation size, with no requirement for the step size to tend to zero.
 As a result, the algorithm’s output converges to a neighborhood around the optimal solutions \citep{berahas2019derivative,shi2023numerical, bollapragada2024derivative}.
 Specifically, \cite{shi2023numerical} strongly recommends solving DFO problems via FD due to its natural compatibility with parallel computing.
 Moreover, it can be built based on the existing software, thereby avoiding the need to redesign the current DFO algorithms to handle general problems.

 Most algorithms about DFO via FD apply the FD estimator with only two function evaluations per iteration to conserve samples during multiple iterations.
 Although this approach seems computationally efficient, it encounters several fundamental limitations.
 The gradient estimates obtained from such minimal sampling often suffer from significant inaccuracies, arising from the choice of perturbation parameters and inherent simulation noise.
-To ensure convergence under such imprecise gradient estimates, these methods must resort to diminishing step sizes, which often results in slow convergence rates and reduced practical efficiency.
-Batch-based FD estimator seems sample-consuming, yet can approximate the gradient more accurately, providing a more accurate direction of gradient descent.
+To ensure convergence under such imprecise gradient estimates, these methods must resort to diminishing step sizes, which often result in slow convergence rates and reduced practical efficiency.
+The batch-based FD estimator seems sample-consuming, yet it can approximate the gradient more accurately, providing a more accurate direction of gradient descent.
 This enhanced precision in gradient estimation enables the use of constant step sizes throughout the optimization process, eliminating the necessity of diminishing step lengths that are typically required by less accurate estimators.

-In this paper, we apply the correlation-induced central FD (Cor-CFD) method to solve DFO problems and provide a numerical comparison with the aforementioned two classical algorithms: KW and SPSA, under various experimental settings, including both low-dimensional and high-dimensional test problems with varying levels of noise and different function landscapes.
-In low-dimensional problems, the numerical results show that Cor-CFD maintains stable convergence behavior, while the KW algorithm often exhibits oscillation in its optimization trajectory.
-The Cor-CFD method generally outperforms KW in terms of solution quality.
+In this paper, we apply the correlation-induced central FD (Cor-CFD) method to solve DFO problems and provide a numerical comparison with the aforementioned two classical algorithms, KW and SPSA, under various experimental settings, including low-dimensional and high-dimensional test problems with varying levels of noise and different function landscapes.
+Furthermore, we propose a hyperparameter optimization with real data.
+Specifically, we formulate the problem as a DFO problem, focusing on tuning the penalty parameter in ridge regression with real housing price data.
+In low-dimensional problems, the numerical results show that Cor-CFD maintains stable convergence behavior, while KW often exhibits oscillation in its optimization trajectory.
+The Cor-CFD method generally outperforms the KW in terms of solution quality.
 When tackling high-dimensional problems, Cor-CFD demonstrates substantially faster convergence rates compared to SPSA.
+For the hyperparameter optimization problem, Cor-CFD converges more rapidly than KW.